 Thank you SO much for this post!
 I’m expecting my 4th baby in 4 weeks time and have been working on stocking my freezer ahead of time.
 I really think this “meals in a bag” idea is going to be a great help!

-.
+I haven’t had the beef stew yet, it’s been too hot here in TX still for stew :).
 But I think the potatoes will do fine, they can stand a lot of cooking in my opinion!
 Also the carrots, onions, and celery will do fine too.

 Let us know how that works.
 Usually potatoes don’t freeze well–the texture changes.
 But I don’t think I’ve frozen raw chunkc of potato before!